avdgaag/mutil/README.md

 todo-list:

 * Add tests for plugins
-* Extract all prototype methods (classes, events) currently in core into plugins
-* Remove potential memory leakage by moving selector engine into own function, rather than inner function in constructor.
 * Add some more useful plugins
 * simplify and shorten the code a bit